CERTIFIED MIXED PRACTICE VETERINARY ACUPUNCTURE COURSE

 The Mixed Practice Acupuncture Course is a 130-hour continuing education course (approved by majority of state boards) that certifies students in veterinary acupuncture with an emphasis on small and large animals.
 It is offered to licensed veterinarians and veterinary school students only.
 The course begins with an overview of fundamental aspects of Chinese Medicine, including Yin-Yang and Five Elements theory, which serve as a foundation for case diagnosis and treatment presented later in the class.
 A variety of acupuncture techniques are taught, including electro-acupuncture and moxibustion, in addition to conventional "dry" needling.
 Students will learn acupuncture points on both small and large animals, with primarily horses and dogs (and some avians) used for practice in the wet labs.

 The course is presented in five sessions (two online and three on-site) over a period of nine months.
-Beginning in 2020, it is presented in five online sessions in a period of 9 months, and three of them have on-site review and wet labs.
+Beginning in 2020, it is presented in a period of 9 months: 2 online sessions and 3 on-site with review and wet labs and also an online portion.
 Online sessions are composed of lectures that students can stream at their own convenience.
 Wet-labs of on-site sessions give students the opportunity to learn acupuncture points on live animals in small lab groups of five to six students per instructor.

 Learn both Traditional and Western aspects of Acupuncture: